 Do tortillas go bad?
 Of course.
 Like many other kinds of foods, tortillas do go bad through time.

-Tortillas are a versatile food, and now they are becoming more popular in the world.
-While manufacturers are trying to maintain the good quality of their product for a long time, the consumers are also trying to keep them as long as possible in the house.
+Tortillas regardless of their types, are a versatile food, and now they are becoming more popular in the world.
+While manufacturers are trying to maintain the good quality of their products for a long time, the consumers are also trying to keep them as long as possible in the house.

-Most of the time, the consumers do not usually consume the whole pack of tortillas on the day they are baked or on an opening day.
+Most of the time, the consumers do not usually consume the whole pack of tortilla chips on the day they are baked or on an opening day.
 They’re going to keep the leftovers for the upcoming use.

 However, tortillas, like some other foods, will go wrong.
 To make sure that you won’t eat a lousy tortilla, you should read my article below for more information and know how long your tortillas last and how to keep them.

 So, let’s start!

 Why Do Your Tortillas Go Bad?

 Regularly, tortillas will last for a few days in a room with normal condition and up to several months when kept in cold condition.
 However, tortillas do go wrong due to some of the reasons below.